CWE-1042: Static Member Data Element outside of a Singleton Class Element

 The code contains a member element that is declared as static (but not final), in which its parent class element is not a singleton class - that is, a class element that can be used only once in the 'to' association of a Create action.

-This issue can make the software perform more slowly.
+This issue can make the product perform more slowly.
 If the relevant code is reachable by an attacker, then this performance problem might introduce a vulnerability.

 This table shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.